 Best movies & TV Shows like King George and Queen Mary: The Royals Who Rescued the Monarchy

 A unique, carefully handpicked, selection of the best movies like King George and Queen Mary: The Royals Who Rescued the Monarchy Starring Samuel West, and more.
-If you liked King George and Queen Mary: The Royals Who Rescued the Monarchy then you may also like: A Queen Is Crowned, Royal Family, The King's Speech, The Private Lives of Elizabeth and Essex, Elizabeth and many more popular movies featured on this list.
+If you liked King George and Queen Mary: The Royals Who Rescued the Monarchy then you may also like: A Queen Is Crowned, The King's Speech, Elizabeth, Mary, Queen of Scots, Our Queen at War and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 King George and Queen Mary: The Royals Who Rescued the Monarchy.
 Documentary examining the couple who rescued the monarchy.
 King George V was an unlikely moderniser but his innovations were key.
 A two-part portrait of Elizabeth II's grandparents, King George V and Queen Mary, which examines the lasting legacy of the couple who rescued the monarchy from potential disaster, and whose influence persists to this day.